yancarlos4500/MyScriptEdHomework-BIHS-Winter2014/homework/7-tictactoe/README.md

   <br/>
   ``git push origin master``
 3. At this point, log into your github and check that your files are in your repository.
 If they're not, do not proceed.
 4. Go to http://clownfish.io and submit it.
+You will be required to submit a demo; follow the instructions in Clownfish.